 - Vertical Hemilaryngectomy: One side of the larynx is removed.

 - Partial supracricoid laryngectomy: The vocal folds and regions around them are removed.

-Dissection of the neck: If cancer has advanced to the lymph nodes in the neck, surgery may be required to remove part of the lymph nodes.
+If cancer has spread to the lymph nodes in the neck, surgery may be necessary to remove part of the lymph nodes.
 A neck dissection is a medical term for this procedure.
 A partial neck dissection, a modified neck dissection, or a selective neck dissection are all examples of neck dissections.
-Some or all lymph nodes in the neck may need to be removed depending on the stage and location of the malignancy.
-Patients with laryngeal cancer treated with radiation or chemoradiotherapy (see above) do not usually require a neck dissection.
+Depending on the stage and location of the malignancy, we might have to remove some or all of the lymph nodes in the neck.
+Patients with laryngeal cancer treated with radiation or chemoradiotherapy do not usually require a neck dissection.
 After this sort of surgery, a patient may experience varying degrees of stiffness in the shoulder and neck and loss of sensation in the neck.

-Other surgeries that may be utilised for treating laryngeal or hypopharyngeal cancer include:
+Other surgeries for treating laryngeal or hypopharyngeal cancer include:

 The stoma is usually transient for persons who have had a partial laryngectomy.
-After a partial laryngectomy, the tube is withdrawn, the hole heals, and the patient can breathe and speak normally again.
+After a partial laryngectomy, the tube is withdrawn.
+And when the hole heals, the patient can breathe and speak normally again.
 The voice may be hoarse or weak in some situations, but it normally improves as someone heals after surgery.

 The stoma is permanent in those who have had a total laryngectomy.
 The tube is withdrawn, but the person must learn to talk in a new way and continue to breathe via the stoma.

-Reconstruction: Reconstruction.
 Plastic surgery, often known as reconstruction, aims to restore a person’s appearance and function of the damaged area.
-If extensive tissue removal is required during surgery, reconstructive or plastic surgery may replace the lost tissue.
+If extensive tissue removal is necessary during surgery, reconstructive or plastic surgery may replace the lost tissue.